Christmas with The Miracles

-Christmas with The Miracles is a seasonal favorites' album by Motown soul group The Miracles which was recorded in 1963.
-The album charted for 6 weeks, peaking at number 15 on Billboards Christmas Record album chart on December 11, 1965.
+Christmas with The Miracles is the fifth studio album by the American R&B group the Miracles.
+It was released on October 29, 1963, on Motown's Tamla label.
+The album charted for six weeks, peaking at number 15 on Billboards Christmas Record album chart on December 11, 1965.
 It features traditional Christmas songs, with one Smokey Robinson original, "Christmas Everyday".
 The album was produced by Miracles member Ronnie White.
 Miracle Pete Moore was serving in the U.S. Armed Services at the time the cover photograph was taken, and was not on the cover photograph, nor was Miracle Marv Tarplin.